-EDUC 2224 Paraprofessional Practicum 2 credits Corequisite: EDUC 2225 gained in college coursework to inclusive classroom settings.
+EDUC 2224 Paraprofessional Practicum 2 credits Corequisite: EDUC 2225

+This practicum course is designed to provide students with opportunities to apply their skills and knowledge gained in college coursework to inclusive classroom settings.
 Two separate placements will offer students the opportunity to work with children with special needs of varying ages.
 Students will maintain a journal and time sheet which is to be submitted weekly to the instructor.
 Under the guidance of the on-site cooperating teacher, the student will work as a paraeducator for a minimum of 16 hours per week to total 240 hours.